TiendaNube/api-docs/resources/transaction.md

 | `transaction_id` | String | [Informational] ID of the [Transaction](#Transaction) related to this Transaction Event. |
 | `created_at`     | Date   | [Informational] ISO 8601 date for the date the Transaction Event was created in our platform.
 Defaults to current time.
 E.g. `"2020-03-11T12:42:15.000Z"`. |

+> ***Note:*** Informational properties will only appear in our responses, which means that should not be part of the requests.

 #### Money

 | Field      | Type   | Description                                                 |